The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Minivans may not be thrilling, but their insurance rates may be low enough to convince you to opt for a family-friendly ride.
+Minivans may not be thrilling, but their insurance rates may be affordable enough to convince you to opt for a family-friendly ride.

 While you might have reluctantly traded your high-performance sports car for a minivan, there was probably a good reason for the swap.
 Whether you have kids, pets, or accessibility considerations, a van can come in handy.
 As such, you should protect your van with the best coverage — at the best price.
 Employing the user profile outlined here, we surveyed average annual minivan insurance rates from top insurance companies across the US to get a collection of the best rates.

 Based on The Zebra's database of car insurance premiums by vehicle type, minivans are the cheapest type of car to insure.
 On average, a minivan costs $1,484 per year to insure, compared to approximately $1,700 for a sedan and around $1,500 for an SUV.
 Despite the savings your minivan provides, it's worth comparing providers to find the best rate.
 View our minivan insurance cost comparison tables below to see which option is cheapest for you.

 With a list price of $28,995 and monthly premiums averaging $127, the Chrysler Pacifica is near the middle of the pack in terms of overall price and insurance cost.
 The cheapest car insurance for the Pacifica is available via Farmers and Nationwide.

 Although the Chrysler Town and Country has a higher listed value than the Pacifica and the other minivans surveyed, it's the second cheapest to insure.
 Start your search for Chrysler Town and Country car insurance with Farmers and Nationwide.
 On average, the Town and Country has an annual insurance premium of $1,383 and a list value of $29,995.